What is a Potassium Blood Test?

 • Constipation

-What happens during a potassium blood test?
+What happens during a Potassium Blood Test?

 During a potassium blood test, a small needle will be used for a blood test by a medical professional to draw blood from a vein.
-After inserting the needle, a little quantity of blood will be collected in a test tube.
+After inserting the needle, a small quantity of blood will be collected in a test tube.
 You might feel a slight sting or discomfort when the needle goes in or out.
 This normally takes less than five minutes.

 How to prepare for the test?